-The internet is where everyone starts their online searched — in 2016, 290 million Americans used the internet.
+The internet is where everyone starts their online search — in 2020, 284 million Americans used the internet.
 That number has grown, and the internet has become a necessary tool for success — socially, professionally and beyond.

-Here is a quick breakdown of the net neutrality pros and cons:
+Here is a quick recap of net neutrality pros and cons:

 - An equal playing field for all businesses

-- Freedom of expression protections to all brands
+- Freedom of expression protection to all brands

 - ISPs can’t block content on a whim